joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6827060/2025/11/30/college-football-coaching-carousel-grades/

 **Colts CB Sauce Gardner ruled out vs. Texans with calf injury**\
-`Gardner was injured on the Colts' second defensive snap of the day. `\
+`Indianapolis star, who was acquired from the Jets in October, was injured on his team's second defensive snap of the day. `\
 https://nytimes.com/athletic/6849641/2025/11/30/colts-sauce-gardner-calf-injury-texans/

 **Lawmakers Suggest Follow-Up Boat Strike Could Be a War Crime**\